dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Java-sdk.md

 # Azure Resource Manager Java SDK

 ## Overview
 The Azure Resource Manager SDK is hosted in github [Azure Java SDK repostiory](https://github.com/azure/azure-sdk-for-java).
-The current SDK version is 0.8.0.
 Note that at the time of writing this the SDK is in **preview**.

 The following packages are available:
 * Compute Management: (azure-mgmt-compute)